vupparapallivikram/live-location/README.md

 1. Start the WebSocket Server

-    Navigate to the backend folder: (In Terminal)
+    Navigate to the root folder: (In Terminal)

-    cd backend
     npm install
     node server.js

 This starts the WebSocket server on: ws://localhost:3000

+*// optional //*

+2. Run the backend

+    cd backend
+    npm install
+    npm run dev

-2. Run the Frontend (Vue Application)
+3. Run the Frontend (Vue Application)
     Navigate to the frontend folder: (In Terminal)

     cd frontend